hajraata/grocery-app/README.md

 A simple grocery list app created in React.

-To save the grocery list items and view them, run a node server at 3001.
+To save the grocery list items and view them, run a node server at localhost:3001.
+Command: json-server -p 3001 -w db.json